-SPAN 4305, 4306, 4307 Masterworks of Hispanic Literature and Culture
+SPAN 4305 Masterworks of Hispanic Literature and Culture

 Discussions, readings, and writing practices center on major historical periods and authors, with a view toward preparation for the Senior Seminars.
 Further development of language proficiency in understanding, speaking, reading, and writing is emphasized.
-Theme or topic may vary as determined by instructor and student interest.
-Don Quixote or Latin American short story are examples of possible topics.
+The theme or topic of the course will vary as determined by instructor and student interest.
+Course may be repeated only once and only if course topic and content differs.